-- · Mr. Abul Ehtesham Abdul Muhaimen: Mr. Abul Ehtesham Abdul Muhaimen was appointed as Managing Director and Chief Executive Officer of the Bank in 2019, under an employment contract of three years.
-Mr. Abul Ehtesham Abdul Muhaimen reports directly to the Board of Directors.
-His main responsibilities include leading and directing the execution of the Bank's strategies, provide support, direction and leadership to achieve goals, objectives, revenue and growth targets of the Bank. - Mr. Ali Wasif: Mr. Ali Wasif was appointed as Chief Financial Officer of MIB in January 2017 under an employment contract.
+- Mr. Abul Ehtesham Abdul Muhaimen: Mr. Abul Ehtesham Abdul Muhaimen was appointed as Managing Director and Chief Executive Officer of the Bank in 2019, under an employment contract of three years.
+His contracted was terminated on 30th December 2021.
+During his tenure, his main responsibilities included leading and directing the execution of the Bank's strategies, provide support, direction and leadership to achieve goals, objectives, revenue and growth targets of the Bank. - Mr. Ali Wasif: Mr. Ali Wasif was appointed as Chief Financial Officer of MIB in January 2017 under an employment contract.
 He joined the Bank in 2011.
 Mr. Wasif reports directly to the Managing Director & Chief Executive Officer.
 His primary responsibilities include proper and efficient operation of the Finance Department, preparation of the Bank's financial accounts and records, preparation and tracking of the Bank's annual budget, exercising financial control over capital and operating expenditure, preparation and submission of statutory reports as required by the Maldives Monetary Authority, treasury management, and investment and funding.